1. What process is followed for electing governing council members and officers?

 Nominating Committee – Determine names and eligibility of individuals placed on the ballot for election as Officers and Elected Council Members and are responsible for the following:

-Congress Program Committee – Responsible for all aspects of organizing and conducting the World Sleep Society Congress.
+Congress Committee – Responsible for all aspects of organizing and conducting the World Sleep Society Congress.

-World Sleep Day Committee/Public Relations Committee – Organize, support, and coordinate activities to inform the general public about the importance of healthy sleep, sleep disorders, and help promote sleep health worldwide.
+Public Awareness Committee – Organize, support, and coordinate World Sleep Day activities to inform the general public about the importance of healthy sleep, sleep disorders, and help promote sleep health worldwide.

 Membership Committee – Establish individual membership categories and review all applications for individual memberships.